ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 ```
 -m 2G
 ```

-We will also add a `highmem=on` property for the `-machine` option so that we can increase the amount of physical memory to over 4GB in the future.

 This is also a good moment to explicitly assign the number of virtual CPUs to our VM.
 Let's give it 2 CPUs: